Jarzmyn/Mammographic-Density-and-Breast-Cancer-Risk/README.md

-# Mammographic Density and Breast Cancer Risk
+# Mammographic Density and Breast Cancer Risk Prediction

-This repository contains the data and analysis scripts for a comparative study evaluating mammographic density as a predictor of breast cancer risk.
-This study compares the effectiveness of logistic regression and Random Forest machine learning models using data from the IBIS-I trial.
+## Introduction
+Breast cancer remains a significant public health challenge worldwide, with mammographic density recognized as a key factor influencing risk levels.
+This repository hosts data and findings from a case-control study conducted as part of the International Breast Cancer Intervention Study I (IBIS-I) trial.
+The study explores the effectiveness of using mammographic density, along with age and body mass index (BMI), to predict breast cancer risk, comparing traditional logistic regression with advanced machine learning techniques.

-## Abstract
+## Study Overview

+### Background
-Breast cancer remains a principal cause of morbidity and mortality among women worldwide.
-Mammographic density (MD), alongside age and body mass index (BMI), is a significant risk factor for breast cancer.
-This repository details a case-control study that leverages data from the IBIS-I trial to explore the predictive power of mammographic density, age, and BMI on breast cancer risk, employing both logistic regression and Random Forest models to ascertain their predictive accuracies.
+Mammographic density refers to the appearance of breast tissue on a mammogram.
+High mammographic density is known to significantly increase the risk of breast cancer.
+This study assesses the predictive power of mammographic density compared to other factors such as age and BMI, employing both logistic regression and Random Forest models to evaluate their predictive accuracy.

-## Study Background
+### Methods

-The analysis uses a subset of data from the International Breast Cancer Intervention Study I (IBIS-I), encompassing 7,154 women across 36 locations in 9 countries.
-Specifically, this study focuses on 1,065 participants for whom mammographic data were available to determine breast density and its correlation with breast cancer incidence.
+The analysis uses a subset of data from the International Breast Cancer Intervention Study I (IBIS-I) trial, encompassing 7,154 women across 36 locations in 9 countries.
+Specifically, this study utilized data from 1,065 women, with variables including age, BMI, and mammographic density.
+Both statistical and machine learning models were developed to predict the incidence of breast cancer, with performance evaluated across several metrics such as accuracy, precision, recall, F1 score, and the area under the ROC curve.

 ### Key Findings

-- **Logistic Regression**: Identified BMI and mammographic density as significant predictors, with a model accuracy of 58% and an AUC of 0.57.
+- **Logistic Regression**: Highlighted BMI and mammographic density as significant predictors, though overall accuracy was moderate.
-- **Random Forest**: Showed higher overall accuracy at 88% but was initially biased towards predicting non-cancer cases.
-Sensitivity improved after threshold adjustments, capturing 47% of cancer cases with a corresponding increase in false positives.
+- **Random Forest**: Showed higher overall accuracy but was initially biased towards predicting non-cancer cases.
+Adjustments improved sensitivity but at the cost of increased false positives.

+## Results and Discussion
+The analysis revealed that while mammographic density is a significant predictor of breast cancer, the challenge of class imbalance significantly affects the performance of predictive models.
+The logistic regression model demonstrated limited predictive power, while the Random Forest model, despite its higher accuracy, failed to effectively predict true cancer cases without significant adjustments.

+### Real-World Implications
+The findings reveal the complexity of using mammographic density alone as a predictor of breast cancer risk, emphasizing the intricate relationship between BMI and breast density.
+While high breast density is a known risk factor, the study suggests that women with higher BMI are also at significant risk, potentially due to increased estrogen levels in obese individuals.
+This underscores the need for multifactorial risk assessment approaches in clinical settings to improve early detection and personalized risk prediction strategies.

+### Future Directions
+Further research should explore advanced machine learning techniques that can more adeptly handle imbalanced datasets and integrate diverse types of predictive factors, including genetic markers and lifestyle data.

 ## Data Description